California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 Once a case has moved out of the arraignment court, it advances into the pretrial process in Division 63 which is known as the master calendar court.
 At this point, your Los Angeles Metro court DUI defense attorney will have had an opportunity to review the case to evaluate its strengths and weaknesses.

-Your lawyer will continue to engage in plea bargain negotiations with the prosecutor, typically hoping to get the City Attorney to agree to a reduced DUI
+Your Los Angeles defense lawyer will continue to engage in plea bargain negotiations with the prosecutor, typically hoping to get the City Attorney to agree to a reduced DUI

 charge and sentence…or possibly a dismissal If he/she can’t secure the type of deal that he/she is seeking, your lawyer may ask the court to grant further continuances to allow more workup of the case.
 Continuances are usually good for the defense.
 As time goes on, memories fade, officers go on vacation or get transferred and evidence becomes less clear.